 People are still incredibly interested in period dramas!
-Before Emma opened in 1500 theaters in the USA this weekend, it had a limited opening in only five venues across the nation.
-Still, it had the “best opening weekend per-theater average of any movie released so far this decade.”
-(Forbes)
+Before the 2020 version opened in 1500 theaters in the USA, it had a limited opening in only five venues across the nation.
+Still, it had the “best opening weekend per-theater average of any movie released so far this decade” according to Forbes.

 Emma is a flawed, yet fun character.
-Through the ‘hubris of youth,’ she spends much of her time meddling in the romantic affairs of others, especially her friend Harriet’s, much to Emma’s chagrin.
+Through the ‘hubris of youth,’ she spends much of her time meddling in the romantic affairs of others, especially her friend Harriet’s.
 Each adaptation treats the book a little differently.
 In the most recent offering, director Autumn de Wilde related that in order to resonate with today’s audience, Emma’s epiphany and amends with Harriet happen before she finds her own romantic happiness.
-(IndieWire)

 Are you a Jane Austen fan?
-Were you ‘first in line’ to see this newest offering?
 Have you seen any or all of these adaptations?
 Which one is your favorite?

 We are inspired by history and think you are too if you are here and reading this!
 Recollections offers a wide variety of history-inspired fashions, including those of the Regency era.
 Our classic Regency Gown is a perennial favorite!